texfaq/texfaq.github.io/FAQ-eplain.md

 a URL).

-Several LaTeX packages provide capabilities which Plain TeX users are lacking, most notably text colouring and rotation provided by the [`graphics`](http://ctan.org/pkg/graphics) bundle (packages [`color`](http://ctan.org/pkg/color) and [`graphics`](http://ctan.org/pkg/graphics)).
+Several LaTeX packages provide capabilities which Plain TeX users are lacking, most notably text coloring and rotation provided by the [`graphics`](http://ctan.org/pkg/graphics) bundle (packages [`color`](http://ctan.org/pkg/color) and [`graphics`](http://ctan.org/pkg/graphics)).
 Although the [`graphics`](http://ctan.org/pkg/graphics) bundle provides a Plain TeX ''loader'' for some of the packages, it is not a